syncfusion-content/maui-docs/MAUI/TreeMap/migration.md

 ### TreeMapUniformBrushSettings

-The following code example, explains how to configure the uniform brush settings in .NET MAUI SfTreeMap class.
+The following code example, explains how to configure the uniform brush settings in .NET MAUI SfTreeMap control.

 {% tabs %}
 {% highlight XAML hl_lines="12 13 14" %}